laneboysrc/rc-headless-transmitter/configurator/web-app/README.md

 You can debug the web-app without hardware by using the [simulator tool](../nodejs-headlesstx-simulator-websocket).

-When run in production mode (`npm run build` or `npm run production`) then [webpack][] builds the project and gathers all required assets in the `_build` folder.
+When run in production mode (`npm run build` or `npm run production`) then [webpack][] builds the project and gathers all required assets in the `../../gh-pages` folder.
 In contrast to development mode, the assets are minimized, CSS is stored as a stand-alone file, fonts are embedded in the CSS, and most images are embedded in CSS and HTML using data-url.
-The files in the `_build` folder are ready to be deployed to a web server.
+The files in the `../../gh-pages`folder are ready to be deployed to a web server.

-To deploy the resulting web-app on the ESP8266, run `make spiffs-webapp` in the [ESP8266 directory](../esp8266-uart-websocket-bridge/).

 [nunjucks]: https://mozilla.github.io/nunjucks/ "Nunjucks - A rich and powerful templating language for JavaScript"